DragNeXt: Rethinking Drag-Based Image Editing

-In the current work, we define drag operations as three types: \textbf{translation, deformation, and rotation}.
-While we acknowledge that there may exist some other operation types, these three can cover the majority of application scenarios in current drag-based editing. \textbf{Theoretically, our method does not have restrictions on the types of drag operations and is compatible with other transformation functions used in computer graphics.} This paper aims to provide a new foundational framework for DBIE, and we leave the exploration of more drag operation types within this framework to our future research.
+In this work, we adopt two geometric transformations widely used in computer graphics: \textbf{translation} and \textbf{rotation}.
+We observe that these two transformation functions can cover most DBIE scenarios, including translation, deformation, and 2D/3D rotation. \textbf{Theoretically, our approach does not have restrictions on the types of geometric transformations and is compatible with other transformations used in computer graphics.} This paper aims to provide a new foundational framework for DBIE, and we leave the exploration of more transformations within this framework to our future research.

-Here, we provide more details about translation, deformation, and rotation.
-Since our work focuses on 2D images rather than 3D space, we elaborate these operations in the context of 2D domain.